Warfarin Side Effects

 What should I watch for?

-Do not start taking or stop taking any medicines or over-the-counter medicines except on the advice of your doctor or health care professional.
+Do not start taking or stop taking any medicines or over-the-counter medicines except on the advice of your healthcare professional.

-You should discuss your diet with your doctor or health care professional.
+You should discuss your diet with your healthcare professional.
 Do not make major changes in your diet.
 Vitamin K can affect how well this medicine works.
-Many foods contain vitamin K. It is important to eat a consistent amount of foods with vitamin K. Other foods with vitamin K that you should eat in consistent amounts are asparagus, basil, beef or pork liver, black eyed peas, broccoli, brussel sprouts, cabbage, chickpeas, cucumber with peel, green onions, green tea, okra, parsley, peas, thyme, and green leafy vegetables like beet greens, collard greens, endive, kale, mustard greens, spinach, turnip greens, watercress, or certain lettuces like green leaf or romaine.
+Many foods contain vitamin K. It is important to eat a consistent amount of foods with vitamin K. Other foods with vitamin K that you should eat in consistent amounts are asparagus, basil, black-eyed peas, broccoli, brussel sprouts, cabbage, green onions, green tea, parsley, green leafy vegetables like beet greens, collard greens, kale, spinach, turnip greens, or certain lettuces like green leaf or romaine.

-If you have an illness that causes vomiting, diarrhea, or fever for more than a few days, contact your doctor.
-Also check with your doctor if you are unable to eat for several days.
+If you have an illness that causes vomiting, diarrhea, or fever for more than a few days, contact your health care professional.
+Also, check with your healthcare professional if you are unable to eat for several days.
 These problems can change the effect of this medicine.

 Even after you stop taking this medicine, it takes several days before your body recovers its normal ability to clot blood.
-Ask your doctor or health care professional how long you need to be careful.
-If you are going to have surgery or dental work, tell your doctor or health care professional that you have been taking this medicine.
+Ask your healthcare professional how long you need to be careful.
+If you are going to have surgery or dental work, tell your health care professional that you have been taking this medicine.

 Common and Rare Side Effects